|

 Gables Police Department.
 Officer Spell testified that when he

-arrived at the scene Manual Valle was sitting in the patrol car
+arrived at the scene Manuel Valle was sitting in the patrol car

 with Officer Pena.
 Spell heard Pena use his radio to run a